AlexEkdahl/webscrape/README.md

 # webscrape

- Simple headless web scrape with node js
+Simple headless web scrape with node js to fill a form for class attendance used in our school in school